A Foodcentric Life

 • Turmeric is powerful anti-inflammatory with many health benefits and often the base for curry powder blends.
 It is high in a compound called curcumin, which is where the powerful anti-inflammatory benefits come from.

-• Leeks - leeks have a mild sweet flavor, but a sweet onion will work too.
+• Leeks - Leeks have a mild sweet flavor, but a sweet onion will work too.

 Butternut Squash Nutrition